-- SGI Altix 450 System User's Guide Provides an overview of the Altix 450 system components, and it describes how to set up and operate this system. - SGI Altix 4700 User's Guide This guide provides an overview of the architecture and descriptions of the major components that compose the SGI Altix 4700 family of servers.
-It also provides the standard procedures for powering on and powering off the system, basic troubleshooting information, and important safety and regulatory specifications. - SGI C1103-TY12 System User's Guide This guide provides an overview of the architecture and descriptions of the major components that compose the SGI C1103-TY12 system.
+- SGI Altix XE Clusters Quick Reference Guide Provides an overview of some of the common operations that system administrators may have to perform to set-up, boot, re-configure (upgrade) or troubleshoot an SGI Altix XE cluster. - SGI C1103-TY12 System User's Guide This guide provides an overview of the architecture and descriptions of the major components that compose the SGI C1103-TY12 system.
 It also provides the standard procedures for powering on and powering off the system, basic troubleshooting information, and important safety and regulatory specifications. - SGI Octane III Workstation System User's Guide This guide provides an overview of the architecture and descriptions of the major components that compose the SGI Octane III workstation.
 It also provides the standard procedures for powering on and powering off the system, basic troubleshooting information, and important safety and regulatory specifications. - SGI Octane III Deskside Cluster Server User's Guide This guide provides an overview of the architecture and descriptions of the major components that compose the SGI Octane III Deskside Cluster server.
 It also provides the standard procedures for powering on and powering off the system, basic troubleshooting information, and important safety and regulatory specifications. - SGI CloudRack X2 System User's Guide This guide provides an overview of the SGI CloudRack X2 workgroup cluster server's architecture and descriptions of the major components.
+It also provides the standard procedures for powering on and powering off the system, basic troubleshooting information, and important safety and regulatory specifications. - SGI Origin 400 System User's Guide This manual is written for system technicians who are responsible for troubleshooting, upgrading, and repairing Origin 400 systems.
+This document provides reference information, feature information, and step-by-step instructions for adding and replacing components in the Origin 400 system. - SGI Altix UV 10 System User's Guide This guide provides an overview of the architecture and descriptions of the major components that compose the SGI Altix UV 10 system.
 It also provides the standard procedures for powering on and powering off the system, basic troubleshooting information, and important safety and regulatory specifications.

-- SGI Origin 400 System User's Guide This manual is written for system technicians who are responsible for troubleshooting, upgrading, and repairing Origin 400 systems.
-This document provides reference information, feature information, and step-by-step instructions for adding and replacing components in the Origin 400 system. - SGI Altix UV 10 System User's Guide This guide provides an overview of the architecture and descriptions of the major components that compose the SGI Altix UV 10 system.
-It also provides the standard procedures for powering on and powering off the system, basic troubleshooting information, and important safety and regulatory specifications. - SGI Altix UV 100 System User's Guide This guide provides an overview of the architecture and descriptions of the major components that compose the SGI Altix UV 100 system.
+- SGI Altix UV 100 System User's Guide This guide provides an overview of the architecture and descriptions of the major components that compose the SGI Altix UV 100 system.
 It also provides the standard procedures for powering on and powering off the system, basic troubleshooting information, and important safety and regulatory specifications. - SGI Altix UV 1000 System User's Guide This guide provides an overview of the architecture and descriptions of the major components that compose the SGI Altix UV 1000 system.
 It also provides the standard procedures for powering on and powering off the system, basic troubleshooting information, and important safety and regulatory specifications.